 If you want to reduce the dimensionality of your data frame, you might have thought of using the Principal Component Analysis (PCA).
-But can PCA be used on a data frame that contains categorical variables?
+But can PCA be used on a data frame that contains categorical (qualitative) variables?

-In this tutorial you’ll learn about the adaptation of Principal Component Analysis (PCA) to those data frames that contain categorical variables.
+In this tutorial, you’ll learn how to conduct PCA using categorical variables.
 You will also learn how to implement these alternatives using the R programming language.

 We will talk about the following:

-The main reason for this is that the PCA is designed to work better with numerical or continuous variables, since it involves breaking down its variance structure.
-As categorical variables don’t have a variance structure.
+The answer to this question isn’t easy.
+Performing PCA on a data frame containing categorical variables is possible, but this isn’t the best option.
+The main reason is that the PCA is designed to work better with numerical (quantitative) data since it involves breaking down its variance structure, and categorical variables don’t have a variance structure.

 install.packages("FactoMineR") install.packages("vcd") install.packages("factoextra")

-Next, load the libraries:
+Next, we will load the respective libraries:

 library(FactoMineR) library(vcd) library(factoextra)